 word transformation

-We say there exists a word transformation from word \(w\) to word \(w_*\), with transformation parameters \(\mathcal{W}^+\), \(\mathcal{W}^-\subseteq\mathcal{E}\) iff \(\ \{w\}\!\cup\!\mathcal{W}^+ \approx_\text{P} \{w_*\}\!\cup\!\mathcal{W}^-\).
+Definition: there exists a word transformation from \(w\) to \(w_*\) with transformation parameters \(\mathcal{W}^+\), \(\mathcal{W}^-\subseteq\mathcal{E}\) iff \(\ \{w\}\!\cup\!\mathcal{W}^+ \approx_\text{P} \{w_*\}\!\cup\!\mathcal{W}^-\).

 Intuition